LONG REACH OPERA WORKSHOP

 Dr. Michael Donovan & Anne-Marie Donovan, Co-Artistic Directors

-Long Reach Opera Workshop is an incorporated not-for-profit organization that provides emerging singers with specialized training to complement their university education.
-LROW takes place in the heart of downtown Toronto, the world’s most multicultural city.
+Established in 2014, Long Reach Opera Workshop is an incorporated not-for-profit organization that provides emerging singers with specialized training to complement their university education.
+LROW is based in the heart of downtown Toronto, the world's most multicultural city.

 What makes LROW unique?

 - LROW is an intimate, in-depth opera immersion.

 - We focus on the performer – on telling a compelling story with our bodies and voices.